Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Results and Discussion

-To understand the oscillation and the decay of the interaction shown in Fig. 4(a), the density of states (DOSs) for $E_{sur}\left(\alpha=1,v_0=0\right)$ and $E_{sur}\left(\alpha=0,v_0=0\right)$ are compared in Fig. 4(b).
-For $\alpha=0$, the DOS is constant and independent on the energy $\omega$.
-Once the parameter $\alpha$ is turned on, the DOS $\rho\left(\omega\right)$ is disturbed.
+To further understand the band-edge effect and the resulting RKKY behaviors [Fig. 4(a)], we analyze the density of states (DOSs) in Fig. 4(b), where the cases of $E(k_\parallel<k_0,v_0=0)$ and $E(|k_x|<k_0,v_0=0)$ are compared.
+For $E(|k_x|<k_0,v_0=0)$, the DOS is constant and independent on the energy $\omega$.
+Once the limitation of $|k_x|<k_0$ is changed to be $k_\parallel<k_0$, the DOS $\rho\left(\omega\right)$ is disturbed.
 Specifically, as $\omega$ moves away from zero energy ($\omega=0$), the DOS $\rho\left(\omega\right)$ decreases rapidly.
-Compared to the case of $\alpha=0$, the largest perturbation occurs at the band edges (i.e., $\omega=\pm\gamma k_0$ or $k^m_y=\mp k_0$), where vanished DOS is obtained, as highlighted by the magenta circles in Fig. 4(b).
+The largest perturbation occurs at the band edges (i.e., $\omega=\pm\gamma k_0$ or $k_y=\mp k_0$), where vanished DOS is obtained, as highlighted by the magenta circles in Fig. 4(b).
 The largest perturbation at the band edges indicates that the surface states-mediated RKKY interaction here is not only contributed by the electrons near the Fermi surface (i.e., $\omega=0$ or $k_F=0$) but also by the electrons near the band edges.